ziyi-zhang-mark/iOS/README.md

 var d: String!         // 更容易出错，d.method() 时不会再检查 d 是不是 nil

 let eggTimes = ["Soft": 5, "Medium": 7, "Hard": 12]
-let hardness = sender.currentTitle!    // optional to string
+let hardness = sender.currentTitle!    // convert optional to string
 let result = eggTimes[hardness]!  // result is Int type

-class  XmasPresent {
-    func surprise() -> Int {
-        return Int.random(in: 1...10)
-    }
-}
-let present: XmasPresent? = XmasPresent()

-// ways to check the optional to see if it contains an object

-let myOptional: String?
-myOptional = nil
+// ways to check the optional to see if it contains an object let myOptional: String? myOptional = nil
 // 1. force unwrapping
-let text: String = myOptional!      // will crash if the optional is nil
+let text: String = myOptional!  // will crash if the myOptional is nil

 // 2. check first and then unwrap if myOptional != nil {
-    // have to first unwrap the optional let text: String = myOptional!
+    // have to unwrap the optional first let text: String = myOptional!
 } else {
     print("myOptional was found to be nil")
 }

 // 3. optional binding
-// if present is nil, pass the if statement
+// if myOptional is nil, pass the if statement
-// if present is not nil, unwrap it and assign it to actualPresent if let safeOptional = myOptional {
+// if myOptional is not nil, unwrap it and assign it to safeOptional if let safeOptional = myOptional {
-    let text: String = safeOptional
+    let text: String = safeOptional  // safeOptional is already unwrapped print(safeOptional)
-    print(safeOptional)
 } else {
     print("myOptional was found to be nil")